Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • Endoscopic examination;

-• Laboratory research of a secret;
+• Laboratory research of the secretion;

 Treatment of sphenoiditis is aimed at: